EWC-consortium/eudi-wallet-rfcs/README.md

 ## Licensing

 Licensed under the Apache 2.0 License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 The IP is handled as part of the EWC IP agreement.
+Please note that some of the RFCs (Like payments) are not based on Apache 2.0 license.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the LICENSE for the specific language governing permissions and limitations under the License.